Eslzzyl/Eslzzyl/README.md

 - 👋 Hi, I’m @Eslzzyl, a Chinese CS student.
-- 👀 I’m currently interested in the Rust programming languag.
+- 👀 I’m currently interested in the Rust programming language.
 - 🌱 I currently major in Computer Science in Hefei University of Technology, China.
 - 📫 How to reach me: eslzzyl@163.com or eslzzyl@mail.hfut.edu.cn